troglobit/mini-snmpd/README.md

 Supported features:

-* SNMP version 1 and 2c (v3 is on the TODO list)
+* SNMP version 1 and 2c
 * Community string authentication when using 2c or explicitely configured
 * Read-only access (writing is not supported)
 * Includes basic system info like CPU load, memory, disk and network interfaces
 * Does not need a configuration file, but one is supported
 * Supports UDP and TCP (thus supports SSH tunneling of SNMP connections)
-* Supports Linux kernel versions 2.4 and 2.6
+* Supports Linux kernel versions 2.4, 2.6, and later
 * Supports FreeBSD (needs procfs mounted using "mount_linprocfs procfs /proc")

 `mini-snmpd` has been tested on x86 and ARM platforms in Ubuntu Linux,